 SUBTOTAL(function_num,ref1,[ref2],…)

-- function_num = 1 to 11: Includes manually hidden rows but excludes filtered-out cells
+- function_num = 1 to 11: Includes manually hidden rows but excludes filtered-out cells.

-- function_num = 101 to 111: Excludes both manually hidden rows and filtered-out cells
+- function_num = 101 to 111: Excludes both manually hidden rows and filtered-out cells.

-- After that press OK.
+- Press OK.

 1.2 For Data with Hidden Rows

-- Insert the following formula into cell D15:
+- Insert the following formula into cell D15.

 =SUBTOTAL(101,D5:D13)

-- First, hide some rows from the dataset.
+- Hide some rows from the dataset.

-- Then, paste this formula into the cell D15:
+- Paste this formula into cell D15.

 =AGGREGATE(1,1,D5:D13)